eeshaanachar/image-stacker/README.md

 * os

 ### Working Principle
 Images are read from a folder called exposures (must be created in the same directory as the script) which contains the images to be stacked.
 Since reading files is an IO-bound operation, Thread Pool Executor is used to significantly reduce the total time taken for reading.
-The list of images is then converted into an array after which the mean is found out.
-This is then converted into an integer using vectorization to speed up the process.
+The list of images is then converted into a numpy array in order to compute the mean, thus merging together the images.
+The means are then rounded into an integer using vectorization to speed up the process.
+Finally, the image is saved with the same filename as the first file in the exposures folder.

 ### Current Scope
 * Absence of GUI to change the stacking rule (median, maximum, etc.) Instead, the rule must be specified within the script.